hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 ### Release scope

 Enabled organizations can use the organization login URL and third-party-initiated login.
-Custom Okta dashboard tiles, a public Okta Integration Network listing, and general Microsoft Entra support are unavailable.
-None of the three is waiting on validation, which is complete for all of them: the OIN integration was built and exercised but never submitted for review, and supporting Entra or dashboard tiles is an open release decision rather than an untested path.
+Custom Okta dashboard tiles and Microsoft Entra are not supported, and there is no public Okta Integration Network listing.
+Tiles and Entra both work and have been exercised privately; supporting them is an open release decision rather than an untested path.
+The OIN listing is different in kind: the integration was built and exercised, but it was never submitted for review, so no listing exists to install from.

-Nothing yet requires an organization access session.
 This release does not support SAML, account creation, invitations, just-in-time membership, domain verification, SCIM, group or role synchronization, required SSO enforcement, or OIDC logout.